IBM/ios-infinite-scrolling-cloudant-app/README.md

 When you have completed this code pattern, you will understand how to:

-* provision and integrate a Cloudant NoSQL database,
+* Provision and integrate a Cloudant NoSQL database
-* enable infinite scrolling in the application, and
+* Enable infinite scrolling in the application
-* connect to additional IBM Cloud services.
+* Connect to additional IBM Cloud services

 ## Steps